Dual Diagnosis: Post-Traumatic Stress and Substance Use Disorders

 Common Symptoms of PTSD

-Post-traumatic stress disorder, or PTSD, is a specific anxiety disorder that occurs after an individual has experienced or witnessed a traumatic event.
+Post-traumatic stress disorder (PTSD) is a condition characterized by the development of symptoms following exposure to one or more traumatic events.
+It is categorized under ‘Trauma- and Stressor-Related Disorders’ in the DSM-5.
 A traumatic event or experience could include natural disasters, ongoing emotional or physical abuse, or witnessing a tragic death.

 A key characteristic of PTSD is a persistent “fight or flight” feeling that continues for weeks, months, or even years beyond the traumatic experience.